cmdcolin/travigraph/README.md

-Travis-CI grapher
+Travigraph
 ==========

-This program uses the command line tool for Travis-CI to download the build durations on a given project and then graphs the results using R.
+This program uses the command line tools for Travis-CI to download the build statistics on a given project and then it graphs the results using R and ggplot2.

-There are probably additional things that could be added as parameters but you may find the code simple enough to modify yourself.

 The code is made of several modules
 1) A command line runner that downloads "pages" of builds in JSON format (25 at a time)